If there’s one thing I’ve learned in my life, it’s this: peace of mind is only a temporary condition.

 “The behavior of people with schizophrenia may be very strange and even shocking.”

-I’ll never forget when my mom was in the middle of one of her breakdowns and she thought everyone was trying to kill her.
+When my mom was in the middle of one of her breakdowns she thought everyone was trying to kill her.
 On our way home one day she refused to enter our apartment for fear that when we entered, the people inside would kill us.
 We never went home that night.
 We walked for days and days after, through areas of the Bronx into New Rochelle.
 She was looking for my grandmother although she was already dead.
 It was cold.
 As my brother and I tried to sleep, on the side of a highway, my mom sat straight up moving her hands back and forth through the orange leaves that surrounded her; she tried to cover us with leaves in an attempt to keep us warm.
 My body began to shiver uncontrollably.
 So, she decided we should keep walking.
 For a few more days.
 My brother screamed for my mom to take us home.
 I stayed quiet.
 Somehow, we made it back.

 The paragraph on the website that really scares me: “There is some evidence that genetics may play a role.
 Your chance of developing schizophrenia is 10 times greater if your parent or sibling has the disease.”